robur-coop/miragevpn-spec/openvpn.md

 1) The first method directly derives keys using random bits obtained from the `random()` function.
-2) The second method mixes random key material from both sides of the connection using TLS PRF mixigin function.
+2) The second method mixes random key material from both sides of the connection using TLS PRF mixing function.

 The second method is preferred method and is the default for OpenVPN 2.0+.
 In this document, **only** the second method will be mentioned.